-(1) Excludes one conventional OSV acquired with the Sea Mar Fleet in August 2007.
-This vessel, the Cape Breton, is considered a non-core asset and is currently inactive and marketed for sale.

-(2) "DP-1," "DP-2" and "DP-3" mean various classifications, or equivalent, of dynamic positioning systems on new generation vessels to automatically maintain a vessel's position and heading.

-(3) These vessels are currently being constructed under our fifth OSV newbuild construction program with anticipated in-service dates ranging from 2013 through 2015.

-(4) In lieu of these two OSVs, we may build one or more additional Jones Act-qualified MPSVs.

-(5) The HOS Ridgewind was formerly known as (f/k/a) the BJ Blue Ray and the Independence.

-(6) These six DP-1 vessels are included in our 200 class OSV retrofit program to be converted into 240 class DP-2 OSVs.
-Upon re-delivery from the shipyard on various dates in 2013, these upgraded vessels will be re-named the HOS Boudin (fl/ka HOS Davis), HOS Beignet (fl/ka HOS North), HOS Coquille (fl/ka HOS St. James), HOS Bourre' (fl/ka HOS Byrd), HOS Chicory (fl/ka HOS St. John), and the HOS Cayenne (fl/ka HOS Hope).
-See Note 5 to our Consolidated Financial Statements for further discussion regarding our OSV retrofit program.
-(7) In response to weak market conditions during the drilling moratoria in the GoM, we elected to stack certain of our new generation OSVs on various dates in 2009 and 2010.
-Based on
+- (1) Excludes one conventional OSV acquired with the Sea Mar Fleet in August 2007.
+This vessel, the Cape Breton, is considered a non-core asset and is currently inactive and marketed for sale. - (2) "DP-1," "DP-2" and "DP-2" mean various classifications, or equivalent, of dynamic positioning systems on new generation vessels to automatically maintain a vessel's position and heading. - (3) These vessels are currently being constructed under our fifth OSV newbuild construction program with anticipated in-service dates ranging from 2013 through 2015. - 4) In lieu of these two OSVs, we may build one or more additional Jones Act-qualified MPSVs. - (5) The HOS Ridgewind was formerly known as (f/k/a) the BJ Blue Ray and the Independence. - (6) These six DP-1 vessels are included in our 200 class OSV retrofit program to be converted into 240 class DP-2 OSVs.
+Upon re-delivery from the shipyard on various dates in 2013, these upgraded vessels will be re-named the HOS Boudin (f/k/a HOS Davis), HOS Beignet (f/k/a HOS North), HOS Coquille (f/k/a HOS St. James), HOS Bourre' (f/k/a HOS Byrd), HOS Chicory (f/k/a HOS St. John), and the HOS Cayenne (f/k/a HOS Hope).
+See Note 5 to our Consolidated Financial Statements for further discussion regarding our OSV retrofit program. - (7) In response to weak market conditions during the drilling moratoria in the GoM, we elected to stack certain of our new generation OSVs on various dates in 2009 and 2010.

-(r) In response to weak market conditions during the drining moratoria in the Gow, we elected to stack certain of our new generation OSVs of various dates in 2009 and 2010.
 Based on improved market conditions, we had re-activated all but one of our new generation OSVs as of December 31, 2012.
 That vessel is expected to remain inactive until there is sustainable demand for the vessel.